Sagar-1496/portfolio/README.md

  ![](/Assets/ipl.pdf)

 #### Loan Status Prediction
-- Implemented machine learning classifiers to predict whether a loan application will be approved or denied based on various factors or features associated with the applicant and the loan itself.
+- Implemented various machine learning classifiers to predict whether a loan application will be approved or denied based on various factors or features associated with the applicant and the loan itself.
+- XG Boost contains the best accuracy to predict the status of loan approved (Y) or Not (N).
 ![](/Assets/classi.png) ![](/Assets/sscl.png)

 #### Atliq Properties Insights